sijas/ui5-voice-recognition-example/README.md

     }.bind(this));

 In the above code, the texts spoken after the command is taken as parameter for the call back function.

+# Example Commands
+As a part of implementation example, we have enabled some commands as for testing the ability in this project.
+Checkout Master, Display and Edit Controllers for the code snippets.

+Below listed are the commands.
+ - Search <name_of_employee>
+ - Clear Search
+ - Edit
+ - Save

+ By saying above command after pressing the mic button or Saying HELLO ASSISTANT (if assistant mode is enabled), the application will perform corresponding action

 # References